SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Model selection methods for sequence of random objects driven by context tree models

-\begin{enumerate} \item Using the data $(X,Y)_1^n$, estimate the model $(\hat{\tau}, \hat{q})$. \item Obtain a bootstrap re-sampling $(X^*)_1^n$ of the sequence $X_1^n$ using one of the aforementioned bootstrap strategies for context tree models.
-You can also choose not to resample the sequence $X_1^n$. \item Use parametric bootstrap to resample $Y_1^n$.
-That is, obtain $(Y^*)_1^n$ by sampling using the model $(\hat{\tau}, \hat{q})$ and the sequence $(X^*)_1^n$. \end{enumerate}
+A bootstrap resampling $(X^*,Y^*)_1^n$ of the bivariate chain $(X,Y)_1^n$ can be obtained with two different procedures: \begin{itemize} \item (Parametric bootstrap) \begin{itemize} \item [(a)] Choose a hyperparameter value $\ell\geq 0$ and estimate $(\hat{\tau}, \hat{q})$ from $(X,Y)_1^n$. \item [(b)] Obtain a bootstrap resampling $(X^*)_1^n$ of the sequence $X_1^n$ using one of the bootstrap strategies for context tree models described above.
+The user can also choose not to resample the sequence $X_1^n$. \item [(c)] Generate a sequence $(Y^*)_1^n$ using the distribution $\hat{q}(\cdot|c_{\hat{\tau}}((X^*)_1^n))$. \end{itemize}